 “This Ramadan, I will improve my prayers.
 I will ensure I pray on time, at the top of the hour.
-I will fast without complaining, and prepare simple meals for the Iftar, which include ingredients from the Qur’an.
+I will fast without complaining and prepare simple meals for the iftar that include ingredients from the Qur’an.

 I have decided to cut out all distractions and concentrate solely on Ibadah.
 I hope to complete my Tarawih every day and wake up for tahajjud prayers in the morning.